 The history of slavery in New Jersey encompasses both the bad and the good.
 On one hand, the state enacted legislation in 1786 that banned importation of slaves, ending the African slave trade to the state’s ports.

-A committed group of people in Philadelphia and New Jersey, including free blacks and abolitionists, were able to form a secretive but effective road to freedom that led from the eastern slave states — primarily Virginia, Delaware, and Maryland — to the farm houses of Cumberland, Gloucester and Burlington Counties through New Brunswick to Elizabeth, Newark and Jersey City, and finally to New York and often Canada.
-This was the New Jersey section of the Underground Railroad, which nationwide ultimately helped some 30,000 to 40,000 slaves to reach freedom.
+A committed group of people in Philadelphia and New Jersey, including free Blacks and abolitionists, were able to form a secretive but effective road to freedom that led from the eastern slave states — primarily Virginia, Delaware, and Maryland — to the farm houses of Cumberland, Gloucester and Burlington Counties through New Brunswick to Elizabeth, Newark and Jersey City, and finally to New York and often Canada.
+This was the New Jersey section of the Underground Railroad, which nationwide ultimately helped some 30,000 to 40,000 enslaved people to reach freedom.

 New Jersey is associated with two of the leading figures in the Underground Railroad.
 Harriet Tubman, who escaped through the Underground Railroad from slavery on the eastern shore of Maryland, worked in Cape May during the summers from 1849 to 1852, and was responsible for guiding more than 300 slaves from Maryland to Ontario, Canada.
 Canada became a safe haven after Britain outlawed slavery in 1833.

-Native New Jerseyan William Still, whose descendants still live in the largely black community of Lawnside, in Camden County, was a key organizer of the railroad operations in Philadelphia, and wrote a book in 1872 about the experiences of the courageous fugitives he helped to bring to safety.
+Native New Jerseyan William Still, whose descendants still live in the largely Black community of Lawnside, in Camden County, was a key organizer of the railroad operations in Philadelphia, and wrote a book in 1872 about the experiences of the courageous fugitives he helped to bring to safety.

-The start of the Civil War brought an end to the Underground Railroad, as black people in the South joined the Union Army forces entering their region rather than journey to the North.
+The start of the Civil War brought an end to the Underground Railroad, as Black people in the South joined the Union Army forces entering their region rather than journey to the North.